ForNeVeR/msdn-delocalizer/README.md

 ### Build

-To compile the plugin into the `build/dest` directory, use
+To compile the plugin into the `build/dest` directory, and pack the ZIP file to `build/web-ext` directory, use the following shell commands:

 ```console
 $ yarn install